pmvenegas/reservation-service/README.md

 ## Setup

-This application is a relatively standard Rails API app running a PostgreSQL DB (for JSON storage).
+This application is a relatively standard Rails API app running against a PostgreSQL database (for JSON storage).
 It needs PostgreSQL to be running on `localhost:5432`, with a user called `postgres` and an empty password.

 To set up and run (in development mode):